 Lisa is originally from Bonn, Germany, and speaks German, English, and Swedish.

 Oriana Piña joined the Alliance as the Communications Manager in May 2016.
 She previously worked for the Elliott School of International Affairs, and completed internships at the U.S. House of Representatives and the Atlantic Council.
 She received her Master’s degree in Global Communication from the George Washington University, where she focused her research on public diplomacy and exchanges in Cuba.
 Prior to that, she spent a year in Seoul, South Korea working as an English teacher.
 While pursuing B.A. studies in International Affairs at the Florida State University, she participated in study abroad programs in Angers, France and Buenos Aires, Argentina.

 Oriana is originally from Caracas, Venezuela, but grew up in Florida, and speaks Spanish and French.

 Manager for Public and Member Affairs

-Erika is originally from Port-au-Prince, Haiti, and speaks French and Creole.
+Sydney is originally from Monterey, California and speaks Korean.